rust-lang/rfcs/text/3649-macros-named-capture-groups.md

 ## Metavariable expressions

-Metavariable expressions currently use a combination of location within the expansion (i.e. which capture groups contain it?), variables captured, and an index to change the indicated group.
+Metavariable expressions currently use a combination of location within the expansion (i.e. which capture groups contain it), variables captured, and an index to change the indicated group.
 For example, `index()` returns the number of the current expansion.